aakashbansal/Beep-chat-app-Ionic-app/README.md

 **src/config/firebase.database.rules.txt**

-Then select, **PUBLISH**.
+Then click **PUBLISH** button.
 Wait for the changes to be published.
 This establishes the rules for accessing the database by the app.

 ### Setting Up Cloud Functions